by Scott Mehl © Unofficial Royalty 2016

 In 1582, Marguerite returned to France to recuperate after an illness.
 Before long, her brother, King Henri III, forced her to leave, scandalized by her behavior.
 She returned to Navarre, organizing a coup d’état to take control of the city of Agen.
 However, that was short-lived and soon she was forced to flee.
 In 1586, she was imprisoned by her brother, King Henri III of France, and later by her husband in the castle of Usson.
 It would be 19 years before she returned to court.

-By then, Henri knew that he needed a male heir, and his marriage to Marguerite had produced no children.
+By then, Henri knew he needed a male heir, and his marriage to Marguerite had produced no children.
 He began negotiations with Marguerite to have their marriage annulled.
-After several years, the marriage was formally dissolved at the end of 1599.
+After several years, the marriage was formally dissolved in 1599.
 Marguerite retained her title as Queen of France.
 Henri would later marry Marie de’ Medici and have several children.
 It would not be long before Marguerite was back in favor with her former husband, although she remained in Usson.

 In 1605, largely due to the efforts of Henri’s second wife, Marie de’ Medici, Marguerite was welcomed back to Paris and the French court.
 She settled initially at the Hôtel de Sens while having a new home – the Hôtel Reine Marguerite – built along the Seine, directly opposite the Louvre Palace.
 She remained a favorite at court and maintained a remarkably close relationship with her former husband and his new wife.
 In 1608, they even asked her to serve as godmother to their youngest son Gaston.